leanix-public/scripts/unarchiveFactSheets/README.md

-archiveFactSheets script
+unarchiveFactSheets script

-This script lets you archive factsheets from either a csv or a xlsx file.
+This script lets you unarchive factsheets declared in the input file.

 Before using this script you will need the following information:
 - API-Token
 - The instance of your workspace
-- Your input file (either xlsx or csv)
+- Your input file

 Run the script with the following command:
 ```bash